kelly205/pydata-sphinx-theme/docs/user_guide/back-to-top.md

 }
 ```

-The default value for this configuration option is `True`.
+The default value for this configuration option is `True`.run